Public Holidays in Grenada 2026 – National & Caribbean Holidays

 Religious, Cultural & Historical Significance

-Christian holidays (Good Friday, Easter, Christmas) reflect Grenada’s Christian heritage.
-National days such as Independence Day and National Heroes Day honor Grenada’s political history and leaders like Maurice Bishop.
-Carnival is a major cultural celebration blending music, dance, and tradition.
-Emancipation Day marks freedom from enslavement and is observed with cultural activities.
+Christian holidays such as Good Friday, Easter, and Christmas reflect Grenada’s religious heritage.
+National days like Independence Day and National Heroes Day honor the country’s political history and leaders such as Maurice Bishop.
+Carnival is Grenada’s largest cultural festival, while Emancipation Day commemorates freedom from slavery.

 Frequently Asked Questions (FAQs)